Stephen Mallory: Capture and imprisonment

-A large part of the population of the Northern states believed that the Davis government was somehow involved in the assassination of Abraham Lincoln, and although there was no evidence of their complicity, it was a political reality that had to be dealt with.
+A large part of the population of the Northern states believed that the Davis government was somehow involved in the assassination of Abraham Lincoln, and, although there was no evidence of their complicity, it was a political reality with which public officials had to deal.
 One result was that the political radicals were able to force the government to prosecute those who had led the war against the Union.
 Mallory was one of the Confederate leaders who were charged with treason, among other things; on May 20, 1865, while he was still at La Grange, he was roused from his sleep at about midnight and taken into custody.
-From there he was taken to Fort Lafayette in New York Harbor, where he was confined as a political prisoner.
+From there, he was taken to Fort Lafayette in New York Harbor, where he was confined as a political prisoner.

 For several months, the demand of the public for vengeance increased, so that Mallory feared that he would face the death penalty if convicted.
 However, no bill of particulars to specify precisely which of his acts constituted treason was ever presented, and it became increasingly clear that no one in the Confederate government was guilty of assassinating the former president.
 The period for extracting vengeance passed with no one put on trial, and hope was revived.
 From his prison cell, Mallory began to write letters in a personal campaign to gain release.
-He petitioned President Andrew Johnson directly, and enlisted the support of some of his former colleagues in the Senate.
-His wife Angela visited Washington and importuned President Johnson and other persons who had influence.
+He petitioned President Andrew Johnson directly and enlisted the support of some of his former colleagues in the Senate.
+His wife, Angela, visited Washington and importuned President Johnson and other persons who had influence.
 Johnson was already quite lenient in granting pardons, and the popular clamor for harsh punishment began to recede by the end of the year.
-On March 10, 1866, Johnson granted Mallory a "partial parole."
+On March 10, 1866, Johnson granted Mallory a "partial parole".
 Although he was no longer in jail, he was required to stay with his daughter in Bridgeport, Connecticut until he could take the oath of allegiance.